2022 GLOBAL REPORTING INITIATIVE ISSUE BRIEF

 When the farmers of Tillamook County Creamery Association (TCCA) created our cooperative in 1909, they recognized not only an opportunity for market access and business growth, but also the chance to offer economic stability for a growing community.
 Financial success for TCCA means we are better equipped to support our farmer-owners and local communities.
-Every year, our Board of Directors disburses our earnings in three ways: distributions to farmer-owners, investments into the community and reinvestments into the business.
-As a Certified B Corporation®, TCCA has committed to being purpose-driven and creating benefits for all stakeholders — not just our owners.
+Every year, our Board of Directors disburses our earnings in three ways: distributions to farmer-owners, reinvestments into the business and investments into the community.
+As a Certified B Corporation®, TCCA has committed to being purpose-driven and creating financial benefits for all stakeholders — not just our owners.

 Strategy and Planning: Most of our operational, financial, strategic and capital planning is done over short- and medium-term timeframes (1-24 months), including organizational Objectives and Key Results.
-We also have a five-year, long-range Strategic Plan directed by our Executive Leadership Team, approved by our Board of Directors and reviewed annually.
+We also have a five-year, long-range Strategic Plan directed by our Executive Leadership Team, approved by our Board of Directors and reviewed every three years.

-Foster an enriching and fulfilling culture that’s driven by our shared company core values, where each person feels valued and connected to a strong sense of purpose.
+Invest in and leverage our culture and people to unlock organizational capacity and execution excellence by improving the way we work.
+Foster an enriching and fulfilling culture that’s driven by our shared values, where each person feels valued and connected to a strong sense of purpose.

 Activate our Stewardship Commitments across the company to enhance our brand and boost TCCA delivery to our six stakeholder groups.